Hedgerow Restoration

 As well as part of East Lothian’s rural identity, hedges offer vital refuge for animals and insects.
 As a resource holding wildlife and carbon sinks, they are resilient in an increasingly unpredictable climate of extremes.

-This is why the East Lothian Climate Hub believes the time is now to establish a dedicated role to work with landowners and volunteers on training and maintenance of hedgerows.
+This is why the East Lothian Climate Hub believes the time is now to establish a dedicated role to work with interested landowners and volunteers on rejuvenation and restoration of hedgerows.

 The state of Scottish hedgerows

 The large-scale loss of hedgerow is a well documented issue in France, England and northern Europe.
-Land consolidation and other trends have seen a gradual loss of hedgerow area since the 1950s.
+Land consolidation and other trends including historical Government incentives have seen a gradual loss of hedgerow area since the 1950s.
 Surveying local farms shows the rural landscape of Scotland and East Lothian are not immune to this trend.

 Megan Gimber, hedgerow expert from the People’s Trust for Endangered Species says that much of East Lothian’s existing hedgerow is at a critical stage.